InterstellarJS/PlanetTech/README.md

 - **CubeMap**: This serves as the frontend and primarily handles texture generation.

+- **WorldSpace**: WorldSpace is a post-processing shader that acts as our scene and serves as an abstraction for the space.
+It handles all the attributes for space in PlanetTechJS, including atmospheric scattering, volumetric lighting, fog, and more.
+If you need to add a post-processing to the scene use this class.

 We will start with **PlanetTech**.
 Let's create a basic quadtree sphere without any textures or displacement, just coloring each dimension to show what's going on under the hood.
 Let's create a basic quadtree sphere without any textures or displacement, just coloring each dimension to show what's going on under the hood.